opoupeney/dfd/source/gsguide/getting-started.rst

 Getting Started
 ===============

-Get started building your first DreamFace app!
+Get started now building your first DreamFace app!

-Follow the step-by-step tutorial below to Create your First App or find out more about DreamFace, by checking out one of the topics below.
+Follow the step-by-step tutorial below to Create your First App or find out more about DreamFace by checking out one of the topics below.
-For a deeper dive viist the :ref:`developer-guide-label`, which goes hands on into best practices and the most common use cases for developing with DreamFace.
+For a deeper dive visit the :ref:`developer-guide-label`, which goes hands on into best practices and the most common use cases for developing with DreamFace.

 .. toctree::